kirstencurrie/climatewins/README.md

 ![Image of lake in Europe during winter](assets/climatewins_cover.jpg)

 ## Project Overview
 This project uses machine learning techniques to predict the consequences of climate change in Europe.
-It's part of an initiative by ClimateWins, a European nonprofit organization, to leverage data analysis for climate change understanding and prediction.
+It's part of an initiative by ClimateWins, a non-profit European organization, to leverage data analysis for climate change understanding and prediction.

 ## Objectives
 - Predict extreme weather events in Europe using machine learning models